Sathathinesh/verification-portal-backend/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow these steps:

--Fork the repository.
+- Fork the repository.
--Create a new branch.
+- Create a new branch.
--Make your changes and commit them.
+- Make your changes and commit them.
--Push your changes to your forked repository.
+- Push your changes to your forked repository.
--Submit a pull request.
+- Submit a pull request.

 ## About Laravel